 The new millennium emphasized assistance to caregivers, grandparents raising their grandchildren, and persons with dementia.
 All three of these groups are expanding while the demographic of older persons, especially those over 85, are the fastest growing part of the US population.
 The current mandate of the Affordable Care Act, with its “triple aim” of improving the experience of care for individuals, improving the health of populations, and lowering per capita costs, includes times of care transitions and linkages of clinical healthcare providers with community partners.

-The original intent and evolution of LifePath over four decades has us ready to meet the current challenges and place the consumer at the center of opportunities for healthy living.
+The original intent and evolution of LifePath over five decades has us ready to meet the current challenges and place the consumer at the center of opportunities for healthy living.